zhouemily/SummerInternship2018/jdbc-http-tigergraph/README.md

 gsql>ls
 ```
 ## Compile and run
-You can use either javac or your own IDE.
+You can use either javac and java commands or your own IDE.
 I used [Bluej](https://www.bluej.org) for this project.
 There are 2 external dependency jar files that you need to add to CLASSPATH
 * mysql connector jar - this comes with MySQL installation
 * [json-simple jar](https://mvnrepository.com/artifact/com.googlecode.json-simple/json-simple)